 Caught Up in the Reaction Mode

-When stress and anxiety have become the “go to” way of handling our day-to-day challenges and encounters, then we have developed the nasty habit of “reacting” to the many people and events who have come into our lives.
-They all act as triggers which set off our thoughts and emotions in an habitual fashion.
+When stress and anxiety have become the “go-to” way of handling our day-to-day challenges and encounters, then we have developed the nasty habit of “reacting” to the many people and events that have come into our lives.
+They all act as triggers that set off our thoughts and emotions in a habitual fashion.

 Now, when we are operating under such a frame of reference, are we to expect anything other than stress and anxiety?
 After all, we have invested a lot of time, thought, emotion, and effort in getting all worked up on what is transpiring “outside” of us.
 There is a clue here to be recognized, and maybe it will become more evident as we proceed.

 Now I do want to mention briefly before we go on, that there is a type of stress which is beneficial to us, but that is not what we are talking about here.
 That type of stress is what will get us moving to accomplish our goals, and nudge us out of our comfort zones.
 In this case, it is doing us a favor.
 The main difference is we are not reacting to something, but are carrying out our intention to move forward or improve in some aspect of our lives.